 Without these capabilities, users of bionic hands are forced to visually guide every nuance of hand movement — a process that is often slow, frustrating, and tiring.

 Unfortunately, it’s going to take a while for bionic hands to provide the same level of sensory feedback as their natural counterparts.
 First, we’ll need to take some baby steps.

-The Use of Pressure Sensors in Commercial Bionic Hands
+The Use of Simple Haptic Feedback in Commercial Bionic Hands

 In September 2019, Psyonic entered the bionic hand market with its Ability Hand.
 They took the same sensors found in modern cell phones and repurposed them as highly sensitive touch sensors, which they placed in the Ability Hand’s fingertips.

 When the fingers touch an object, they send a signal that triggers vibrations in the socket on the residual limb, informing the user of both contact and pressure.
 This makes the use of the Ability Hand more intuitive, as demonstrated in this short video of a user picking up an eggshell, while blindfolded, without crushing it:

-This doesn’t fully replicate natural touch but it’s an important leap forward in practical functionality.
-And at $10 for the sensors, no one can argue with its cost-effectiveness.
+This doesn’t replicate natural touch but it’s an important leap forward in practical functionality.
+And at $10 for the sensors, no one can argue with its cost-effectiveness!

 The Vincent Evolution offers similar capabilities and others are sure to follow.
 For example, Robo Bionics has incorporated sensory feedback into its Grippy bionic hand, which is already being sold through clinics in India.
 We believe that this is again just contact and pressure feedback relayed through vibration but will confirm when we write our main article on Grippy in a few weeks.